UWNetworksLab/meshinsight/README.md

                         path to config file
 ```

-Please see `TRACE.md` for reference of config files.
+Please see `PREDICTION.md` for reference of configuration files.

 # Repo Structure
 ```